JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/visualise.md

 The standard visualisation way of GMG is to generate Paraview (VTK) files & look at them there.
 Yet, often we just want to have a quick look at the data without opening a new program.
-For that reason, we created the `Visualise` widget, which uses `GLMakie` and allows you to explore the data.
+For that reason, we created the `visualise` widget, which uses `GLMakie` and allows you to explore the data.

 It requires you to load both `GLMakie` and `GeophysicalModelGenerator`.
 A small example in which we load the tomography data of the alps is:
 ```julia